QualITAWG/qualitawg.github.io/0-Calls.md

 This fee is payable when the camera-ready version of the accepted paper is uploaded. -->

 ## Registration Instructions
-Registration link will be available soon.
+Registration link is available on the ICPE website.

 ## Important Dates
 - ~~Deadline: **February 10, 2026 AoE (firm)**~~
 - ~~Notification: **February 27, 2026 AoE**~~
 - ~~Camera Ready: **March 4, 2026 AoE**~~

-- Extended Deadline for Emerging Ideas, Early Results, Feedback & Collaboration: **April 17, 2026 AoE (hard-deadline)**
+- ~~Extended Deadline for Emerging Ideas, Early Results, Feedback & Collaboration: **April 17, 2026 AoE (hard-deadline)**~~